Our group is interested in the biosynthesis, regulation and biochemistry of O-linked glycosylations with a special focus on protein O-mannosylations.

 O-mannosylation was for a long time believed to be a rare type of protein modification in mammals.
 Until recently, α-dystroglycan (αDG), a component of the dystrophin complex, remained the only well-characterized protein with respect to O-mannosylation sites and structures.
-Building on the SimpleCell technology developed at Copenhagen Center for Glycomics (CCG), we established a glycoproteomic workflow for studying protein O-mannosylations on a proteome-wide scale.
-This approach allowed us to greatly expand the human O-mannose glycoproteome and led to the discovery of cadherins and protocadherins as major carriers of O-mannosylations.
-Using the SimpleCell technology, we recently uncovered that O-mannosylation of the cadherin superfamily is not mediated by the classical POMT1/POMT2 enzymes and identified the glycosyltransferase family (GT105), composed of TMTC1-4, that initiates the cadherin-specific O-mannosylation.
+We developed a glycoproteomic workflow for studying protein O-mannosylations on a proteome-wide scale, which allowed us to greatly expand the human O-mannose glycoproteome and led to the discovery of cadherins and protocadherins as major carriers of O-mannosylations.
+Furthermore, we uncovered that O-mannosylation of the cadherin superfamily is not mediated by the classical POMT1/POMT2 enzymes and identified the glycosyltransferase family (GT105), composed of TMTC1-4, which initiates the cadherin-specific O-mannosylation.

 Identification of new genes and pathways involved in O-mannosylation and cell-cell communication

 - Larsen, I. S. B., Narimatsu, Y., Joshi, H. J., Siukstaite, L., Harrison, O. J., Brasch, J., Goodman, K. ., Hansen, L., Shapiro, L., Honig, B., Vakhrushev, S. Y., Clausen, H., and Halim, A. (2017) Discovery of an O-mannosylation pathway selectively serving cadherins and protocadherins.
-Proc Natl Acad Sci USA114, 11163-11168
+PNAS 114, 11163-11168

 - Larsen, I. S. B., Narimatsu, Y., Joshi, H. J., Yang, Z., Harrison, O. J., Brasch, J., Shapiro, L., Honig, B., Vakhrushev, S. Y., Clausen, H., and Halim, A. (2017) Mammalian O-mannosylation of cadherins and plexins is independent of protein O-mannosyltransferases 1 and 2.
 J Biol Chem 292, 11586-11598

 - Halim, A., Larsen, I. S., Neubert, P., Joshi, H. J., Petersen, B. L., Vakhrushev, S. Y., Strahl, S., and Clausen, H. (2015) Discovery of a nucleocytoplasmic O-mannose glycoproteome in yeast.
-Proc Natl Acad Sci USA 112, 15648-15653
+PNAS 112, 15648-15653

 - Vester-Christensen, M. B., Halim, A., Joshi, H. J., Steentoft, C., Bennett, E. P., Levery, S. B., Vakhrushev, S. Y., and Clausen, H. (2013) Mining the O-mannose glycoproteome reveals cadherins as major O-mannosylated glycoproteins.
-Proc Natl Acad Sci USA 110, 21018-21023
+PNAS 110, 21018-21023

-Michael P. Rout (The Rockefeller University, NY, USA)
+- John LaCava (The Rockefeller University, NY, USA)